OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 }
 ```

 Beginning with Android 5.0 (API level 21), all executables must be compiled with PIE support.
-Build kmem_util.c with the prebuilt toolchain and copy it to the device :
+Build kmem_util.c with the prebuilt toolchain and copy it to the device:

 ```shell
 $ /tmp/my-android-toolchain/bin/arm-linux-androideabi-gcc -pie -fpie -o kmem_util kmem_util.c